 As I was sorting through my mother’s possessions after her death in 2005, I found a battered, cardboard chocolate box at the bottom of her wardrobe.
 It was decorated with red roses and tied with a piece of red ribbon.
 Inside, I found bundles of faded love letters, tightly bound with string and fastened with tiny knots.

-The letters were from my mother’s fiancé, Martin Preston, the nephew of the poet, Robert Graves.
-They had met at Oxford in 1938 – she was working as a secretary in London; Martin was at St. Edmund’s College – and they had fallen madly in love.
-They little time to be in love, though, because with the outbreak of World War II in September 1939, Martin enlisted with the Oxfordshire and Buckinghamshire Light Infantry, travelling to northern France in January 1940 with the British Expeditionary Force.
+The letters were from my mother’s fiancé, Martin Preston, the nephew of the poet, Robert Graves, and a student at St. Edmund College, Oxford.
+They met in Buckinghamshire during the summer vacation in 1938, where Martin’s aunt, Dorothy Preston, had a house and where my mother, three years his senior, lived with her parents while working as a secretary in London.
+They fell madly in love but with the outbreak of World War II in September 1939, Martin enlisted with the Oxfordshire and Buckinghamshire Light Infantry, travelling to northern France in January 1940 with the British Expeditionary Force.
 At age 20, he was the youngest Lieutenant in the battalion.
 Shortly before he left, they got engaged.

 The Bucks Battalion ended up at Hazebrouck, in May 1940, fighting a rearguard action to try and prevent the Germans from annihilating the retreating British army, which was heading pellmell towards Dunkirk.
 Surrounded and outgunned, they fought almost till the last man standing, eventually holed up in the basement of an orphanage in the centre of Hazebrouck.
 Shortly after midnight, on May 30th.
 1940, Martin was sent out on patrol to try and make contact with the remaining forces on the outskirts of the town.
 He never returned.